Revenue Analysis of Stationary and Transportable Battery Storage for Power Systems with High Penetration of Renewable Sources: A Market Participant Perspective: Conclusion

 \section{Conclusion}

 This paper carried out a comprehensive and system-wide analysis of potential revenues of BESSs in a market-based power system.
 The PJM market has been used as a case study, and the features of PJM market data of different locations and seasons have been characterized for the analyses.
 Based on the geographic distributions of BESS revenue, a set of candidate sites have been identified for installing a BESS in the market to achieve the highest revenue.
 By comparing the best and worst profitable nodes, LMP volatility has been found to be the dominating factor for revenue maximization.
 Most of the annual revenue difference was observed to be accumulated in a short period, which reveals the potential opportunity of transportable BESS for capturing more profits from different locations in several periods.
 Through the comprehensive study of different seasons and months at all the nodes in the whole system, the results indicate a transportable BESS is capable of gaining a higher revenue than a corresponding stationary BESS in the energy and regulation markets.
 Furthermore, an algorithm has been developed and verified for optimal placement of BESSs.
-The results can be helpful to the BESS market participants for investment and management in the energy and frequency regulation markets.
+The results are encouraging to the BESS market participants for investment and management in the energy and frequency regulation markets.
+Meanwhile, the increasing number of BESSs can help power systems accommodate to more sustainable energy.